Sodium-ion battery

-SIBs received academic and commercial interest in the 2010s and early 2020s, largely due to lithium's high cost, uneven geographic distribution, and environmentally-damaging extraction process.
+SIBs received academic and commercial interest in the 2010s and early 2020s, largely due to lithium's high cost, uneven geographic distribution, and environmentally damaging extraction process.
 Unlike lithium, sodium is abundant, particularly in saltwater.
-Further, cobalt, copper, and nickel are not required for many types of sodium-ion batteries, and abundant iron-based materials (such as NaFeO_{2} with the Fe3+/Fe4+ redox pair) work well in Na+ batteries.
+Further, cobalt, copper, and nickel are not required for many types of sodium-ion batteries as they are in Lithium batteries, and abundant iron-based materials (such as NaFeO_{2} with the Fe3+/Fe4+ redox pair) work well in Na+ batteries.
 This is because the ionic radius of Na^{+} (116 pm) is substantially larger than that of Fe^{2+} and Fe^{3+} (69–92 pm depending on the spin state), whereas the ionic radius of Li^{+} is similar (90 pm).
 Similar ionic radii of lithium and iron allow them to mix in the cathode during battery cycling, costing cyclable charge.
 A downside of the larger ionic radius of Na^{+} is slower intercalation kinetics.

-Number of simple patent families and of non-patent publications about Na+ batteries vs the earliest priority or publication year.

-Note: log scale, e.g. 3 ≡ 1000 publ.
+Number of simple patent families and of non-patent publications about Na^{+} batteries vs the earliest priority or publication year.
+(Note: log scale, e.g. "3" means 1000 publ.)

-The development of Na^{+} batteries started in the 1990s.
-Companies such as HiNa and CATL in China, Faradion in the United Kingdom, Tiamat in France, Northvolt in Sweden, and Natron Energy in the US, claim to be close to commercialization, employing sodium layered transition metal oxides (NaxTMO_{2}), Prussian white (a Prussian blue analogue) or vanadium phosphate as cathode materials.
+The modern development of Na^{+} batteries for production started in the 1990s.
+Companies such as HiNa and CATL in China, Faradion in the United Kingdom, Tiamat in France, Northvolt in Sweden, and Natron Energy in the US, claimed to be close to commercialization, employing sodium layered transition metal oxides (NaxTMO_{2}), Prussian white (a Prussian blue analogue) or vanadium phosphate as cathode materials.

-Sodium-ion accumulators are operational for fixed electrical grid storage, and vehicles with sodium-ion battery packs are commercially available for light scooters made by Yadea which use HuaYu sodium-ion battery technology.
-However, CATL, the world's biggest lithium-ion battery manufacturer, announced in 2022 the start of mass production of SIBs.
-In February 2023, the Chinese HiNA placed a 140 Wh/kg sodium-ion battery in an electric test car for the first time, and energy storage manufacturer Pylontech obtained the first sodium-ion battery certificate from TÜV Rheinland.
+Sodium-ion accumulators are operational for fixed electrical grid storage, and vehicles with sodium-ion battery packs are commercially available for light scooters made by Yadea, which use HuaYu sodium-ion battery technology.